Competency 3. Decision Making

 Decision-Making Job Interview Question Answers

-You want to hire an employee who demonstrates that he or she can logically make decisions.
-During the interview, listen for evidence of a systematic approach to weighing options.
+You want to hire an employee who demonstrates that he or she can logically make sound decisions.
+During the interview, listen for evidence of a systematic approach to weighing up options.
 Look for evidence of effective decision making in the past.
 Ask the candidate how each of his or her decisions described in the answers to the above questions, worked out in the end.

-Assuming the role for which you are hiring an employee involves decision making, listen for past actions that demonstrate that the applicant can make logical, realistic decisions.
 Past successes speak more loudly in the interview setting than the applicant's projections about what he or she "thinks" that he or she would do when making a decision in the future.

 You want an employee who has demonstrated the skills needed in the past or an employee who is interested and capable of learning how to make well-thought out decisions.